samridhibhardwaj006/Classification-and-Captioning-Aircraft-Damage-Using-Pretrained-Models/README.md

 ## 📖 Project Overview

-Aircraft inspections are essential for ensuring aviation safety, but manual inspection processes can be time-consuming and prone to human error.
-This project explores how artificial intelligence can assist aircraft damage assessment through automated image analysis.
+Aircraft inspections are critical for maintaining aviation safety.
+Manual inspection processes can be time-consuming, costly, and susceptible to human error.
+This project explores how artificial intelligence can assist aircraft maintenance by automatically classifying damage and generating natural language descriptions of aircraft images.

-The project consists of two major components:
+The project combines two AI tasks:

-### 1. Aircraft Damage Classification
+### Aircraft Damage Classification

 A VGG16-based transfer learning model is trained to classify aircraft damage into:

 * Dent
 * Crack

-### 2. Image Captioning and Summarization
+### Image Captioning and Summarization

-A BLIP (Bootstrapping Language-Image Pretraining) transformer model is used to generate:
+A BLIP (Bootstrapping Language-Image Pretraining) transformer model generates:

-* Natural language image captions
+* Image captions
-* Descriptive image summaries
+* Detailed image summaries

-This creates a complete pipeline capable of both recognizing aircraft damage and describing it in human-readable language.
+Together, these components create an intelligent vision-language pipeline capable of both recognizing and describing aircraft damage.

 ---

 ## 🎯 Objectives

-* Classify aircraft damage using deep learning.
+* Build a deep learning model for aircraft damage classification.
 * Apply transfer learning using a pretrained VGG16 network.
-* Evaluate model performance using accuracy and loss metrics.
+* Evaluate classification performance using accuracy and loss metrics.
 * Generate image captions using BLIP.
 * Generate descriptive summaries from aircraft images.
 * Demonstrate the integration of computer vision and transformer-based NLP models.